School Library Media Specialist, Graduate Certificate - Initial Certification

 Dr. Gayle Bogel, Coordinator of School Media Program.
 Email: email@example.com

 The Graduate Certificate prepares candidates to receive their initial teaching certification with the 062 school library media endorsement.
 Students may pursue dual enrollment in this certificate as well as the Master of Library and Information Science degree.
 Please contact the graduate coordinator for further information.

 a) Preparation and submission of the Online Graduate Application

 - The Online Graduate Application can be found at:http://www.southernct.edu/academics/graduate/graduate-admissions/graduate-application.html

-- In addition to the Graduate Application, candidates need to create an additional admission account at the School of Education portal, found at: https://southernct.edu.tk20/
+- In addition to the Graduate Application, candidates need to create an additional admission account at the College of Education portal, found at: https://southernct.edu.tk20/

 b) Submission of the required documentation